 Researching issues in professional responsibility is a complex process and requires use of materials beyond basic court opinions and statutes.
 At the core of issues of legal ethics are the state rules governing the conduct of lawyers and judges.
 These state rules are based on model rules adopted by the American Bar Association, most recently the Model Rules of Professional Conduct and the Code of Judicial Conduct.
 Although these model rules are not binding, they are the foundation for the vast majority of state professional conduct rules.
 This makes the ABA model rules and their annotations highly influential when it comes to interpreting state rules.

 In addition, each state's bar association has some mechanism for enforcing the rules through disciplinary proceedings and through the issuance of opinion letters or ethics opinions on ethical issues submitted to the bar or its ethics committee.
+Opinion letters and ethics opinions are not binding, but are highly influential in their jurisdictions.

 Therefore, to properly research the conduct rules of your state, you will need to consult the following at a minimum: